lydia-scadding/newslink/README.md

-A platform for new developers to share useful resources - a Hacker News clone.
+A Hacker News-like platform for new developers to share useful learning resources.
 Built with TDD.

 TODO:
 * Add Comment model and functionality